Ok, so things to ask yourself before deciding to store your stuff, either on a long-term or short-term basis!

 Do you like it?
 We are all guilty of hanging onto things we no longer like!
 It’s pointless if we no longer like it, we may as well part with it and de-clutter in the process.

 Does it need cleaning?
-Storing old items for a long time will not keep them safe if they are not clean before-hand, cloth and fabrics will attract dust mites, moths and dirt and end up ruined if they are not cleaned and stored appropriately.
+Storing old items for a long time will not keep them safe if they are not cleaned beforehand, cloth and fabrics will attract dust mites, moths and dirt and end up ruined if they are not cleaned and stored appropriately.
 Ensure you clean your items prior to storage because if you don’t, it could be costly!

 What are you keeping the items for?
 Ask yourself whether you really need to keep some of the items you are storing.
 Are you ever going to put those stored frames back on the wall?
 Are you even going to hang those curtains from the ’80s?
 Etc, if it’s realistically unlikely that you will ever use those items again, do not store them in the first place.

 Is it valuable?
 Valuable could mean financially or precious heirlooms, either way, if it’s something you will never part with, for whatever reasons you may have, ensure it is stored in the best possible way because our valuable possessions are like gold to us!
-It may be worth investing in some protective packaging that will safely house those types of items and on, on these occasions I’m sure we would all agree it would be money well spent!
+It may be worth investing in some protective packaging that will safely house those types of items, and on these occasions, I’m sure we would all agree it would be money well spent!

 What are we storing for?
 Does it have to be stored at all?
 Is it during a house move, a temporary renovation or simply family bits and bobs that have to remain within the family for future generations?
 Clever planning can save time, money, and stress!